The Best Restaurants in Queen Village

 Royal Sushi & Izakaya

 If there’s better sushi in Philadelphia, we have yet to find it.
 Come to Royal Izakaya’s main dining room with friends for a fun night out, or sit at the bar and drink yamahai sake while you watch anime projected onto the wall.
 In both of these cases, prioritize plates of torikatsu sandos on homemade milk bread, some crispy-crunchy strips of braised burdock root that will randomly steal the show, and expertly made maki.
-And, for something completely deluxe, there’s an eight-seat omakase experience in the back of the restaurant.
-A meal back here will cost you $200 per person.
-But, if you appreciate uncompromisingly perfect fish — seabream topped with caviar, squid that may as well be sold as contemporary art, and king salmon kissed by a blowtorch — it’ll be worth every penny and failed reservation attempt.
-Get on Resy notify and cross your fingers, or start dating some watch salesman who lives in the suburbs and has a monthly booking.
+And, for something completely deluxe, there’s the eight-seat omakase experience in the back of the restaurant that the entire country is raving about.
+A meal back here will cost you $300 per person.
+But if you appreciate uncompromisingly perfect fish — seabream topped with caviar, squid that may as well be sold as contemporary art, and king salmon kissed by a blowtorch — it’ll be worth every penny and failed reservation attempt.
+Get on Resy notify and cross your fingers.
 780 South 2nd Street.

 Puyero